jordi1988/Appi/README.md

 ## Features
 - Asynchronously fetch all your sources matching your query
 - Easily provide your [custom plugin](#Plugins) based on pre-built infrastructure classes
+- Set up your preferences (e.g. culture, colors, and paths)
 - Make use of the given toolset (e.g. for backward navigation)
 - Make use of the DI container
 - Localized messages und UI